NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/00-Raster-Structure/00-Raster-Structure.md

     ## [1] "+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs"

-## Calculate Raster Min and Max Values
+## Display Raster Min and Max Values

-It is useful to know the minimum or maximum values of a raster dataset.
+It can be useful to know the minimum or maximum values of a raster dataset.
 In this case, given we are working with elevation data, these values represent the min/max elevation range at our site.

-Raster statistics are often calculated and embedded in a `geotiff` for us.
+Raster statistics are often calculated and embedded in a `Geotiff` for us.
-However if they weren't already calculated, we can calculate them using the `setMinMax()` function.
+However if they weren't already calculated, we can calculate them using the `min()` or `max()` functions.

     # view the min and max values